Xhimself-Innerfree/Haptic-VR-Project/README.md

 In this new C# script, you can change the number of rays in each sector.
 If the ray collide the an obstacle, this ray will rise to a high place (you can change the height step) to evaluate the height of an obstacle and categorise it.
 And the two radii are kept.

 Connect it with Raspberry Pi 4B

+Update on May 5th 2025

+Dynamic Scene added here (haptic-3D-v1\Assets\Scenes\Newest Version\Dynamic_Navi.unity) not the "Dynamic_Navi" folder Here, An AI module (Unity.AI_Navigation)was added to make the NPCs mobile.

+In this demo, three common dynamic situtions are presented (man, car, traffic light)

+you can check there is a man walking randomly on the lawn, a man and a car moving on their set paths.
+Walk around them to see the changes of your panels.

+A traffic light is added as well, once the traffic light turns red. your panel turns purplr.
+Only standing infront of this traffic light can see this change (-45 degrees to 45 degrees)